SuparnaDas01/SpringBootStarter/08- Session.md

 ```
 ###
 Https are stateless protocol , they do not store anything.
 But session are conversational storage, meaning they persist across requests.

+Now you should be able to login and navigate till todos and values of name will still persist.